pwilmart/ABRF_2020/README.md

 ![slide 22](images/Slide22.png)

 The sea lion database made a big improvement.
 We identified close to 2,300 urine proteins.
-We had 400 differential expression candidates.
+We had 410 differential expression candidates.
 What do we do with the results?
+We need some information about the proteins (functions and pathways).
 We only really have usable annotations for human and mouse among higher eukaryotes.
-The degree of annotations for other species will be variable.
 We need to map the sea lion proteins to human orthologs and annotate the sea lion proteins with the corresponding human ortholog annotations.

 ---